 The Organization's policy is to expense advertising costs as they are incurred.
-Advertising costs for the year ended September 30, 2017 were \$2,409.
+Advertising costs for the years ended September 30, 2018 and 2017 were \$4,309 and \$2,409, respectively.

 Liquidity

 Assets and liabilities are presented in the order of liquidity in the Statement of Financial Position.
 Any further restrictions are disclosed in the notes to the financial statements.